 10. Would it upset our customers?

-11. Why would a client pay a collection agency, verses when we ask them to pay us directly?
+11. Why would a client pay a collection agency, versus when you ask them to pay you directly?

-12. Which agency should you select ..
-Local or with a National Presence?
+12. Which agency should you select?
+With Local or National Presence?